Waiākea High School: Academies

+In 2003, Waiākea High School began restructuring itself into Smaller Learning Communities from money allocated through a federal grant.
+These Smaller Learning Communities (more commonly referred to as SLCs or Academies) include a Freshman Academy for 9th grade and career academies for 10-12th graders.

+The career academies are: Arts & Communications, Academy of Industry & Technology, Health Services, and Public Services.
+Each career academy has 3 career pathways, for a total of 12 overall.
+As part of the academy system, each career academy requires its own designated amount of community service hours.
+Within these academies, students are given opportunities for mentorships and work-based learning experiences.
+All 5 academies of Waiākea High School are nationally certified by the National Career Academies Coalition, or NCAC.

+Enrollment and demographics

+As of the 2024-2025 school year, the school has 1,183 students with 77.00 classroom teachers (on a FTE basis).
+Of the student population, 1 is American Indian/Alaska Native, 241 are Asian, 5 are black, 283 are Hispanic, 102 are white, 308 are Native Hawaiian/Pacific Islander, and 243 are two or more races, 562 are male and 621 are female, and 480 are free and reduced-price lunch eligible.

 Notable achievements

 The school was a recipient of the Hawaii Frito Lay Blue Ribbon award in 1989 and 1996.
 Additionally, it has received Academy Model accreditation status for all of its academies by the National Career Academy Coalition.

 In 2019, the student council won a Decade of Excellence award from the National Association of Student Councils.
 It also won National Council of Excellence Awards between 2020 and 2025.

-In 2021, biology teacher and alumnus Whitney Aragaki was a recipient of 2022 Hawai'i State Teacher of the Year and was National Teacher of the Year Finalist.
+In 2021, biology teacher and alumnus Whitney Aragaki received a 2022 Hawai'i State Teacher of the Year award and was a National Teacher of the Year Finalist.
 In 2025, she was a recipient of a Presidential Award for Excellence in Mathematics and Science Teaching.

 In 2024, mathematics teacher Rory Inouye won a Milken Educator Award.